maheswarbehera/node-js-api-response/README.md

 ## API Response Helper for Express.js

-The `ApiResponse` class and `SuccessResponse` function help standardize successful API responses in your Express.js application.
+The `HttpSuccessResponse` class extends `HttpBaseResponse` class and `SuccessResponse` function help standardize successful API responses in your Express.js application.
 They ensure that all successful responses follow a consistent structure, making your API easier to maintain and more predictable for clients.

 ### Features